 Now this time I had my PVC waders made by Vass.
 Now, these are extremely good waders, extremely hard-wearing.

 We had fished one mark that normally would be a banker barring conditions.
 There aren’t so many rocks, in fact, some of the ground is sand, lovely.
 But we had blanked, so we moved off and decided to try another spot where it was pretty gnarly.
 The other thing is the seaweed that covers the rocks can be another hazard.
 With some of these rock platforms, one-step and you’re up to your waist, the next the waters up to your knees it’s all over the place.
 The worst is yet to come.

 The Bassman insists, not to put your light on otherwise we’ll spook the fish.
 This makes that trek of doom ten times more treacherous because it’s pitch black.
 Only the little ships in the distance glowing away is our only light source.

-That water was Freakin freezing and again, it was game over.
+That water was freezing and again, it was game over.
 Luckily though, we were local so only a short trip home.
-My misses was mortified to see me run across the road in my pants shivering like a pile of jelly.
+My missus was astonished when she saw me run across the road in my pants shivering like a pile of jelly.

 Tips to avoid falling over whilst wading